Kosmonit/GOAD2INWIN/README.md

 From the box, it does not deploy under Windows.

-Made some fixes to run from the box.
+Made some fixes and do steps to run from the box:

 1. Disable HyperV (https://www.wintips.org/fix-virtualbox-running-very-slow-in-windows-10-11/)
 2. After deploy VM from vagrant do this steps for all machines: